dakotahp/jpark/README.md

 ## Usage

 An easy way to try out the API is to use the terminal.
 It looks better if you install `jq` with `brew install jq`.
+CURL syntax might be zshell specific with the backslashes.
+Adjust accordingly if it throws syntax errors in your terminal.

 ```
 rails db:migrate db:seed